IntelLabs/flrc-benchmarks/README.md

 # Haskell Benchmarks used by FLRC

-This repository contains several benchmarks used in the [Measuring the Haskell Gap](haskellgap) paper.
+This repository contains several benchmarks used in the [Measuring the Haskell Gap][haskellgap] paper.

 For more details on the benchmarks themselves please refer to the paper.